-ANC is committed to these purposes:
+Arkansas Northeastern College is committed to these purposes:

-- 1. To provide an access to quality higher education opportunity for all individuals regardless of age, sex, race, or ancestry; economic, cultural or physical condition or previous educational attainment, within the provisions of law and resources available. - 2.
-To provide programs of study for students who wish to transfer to other institutions to pursue a baccalaureate degree. - 3.
-To provide occupational/vocational/technical programs and curricula leading to immediate employment and to offer programs for students who wish to upgrade their skills for current, or future, employment.

-- 4. To offer programs in general education. - 5.
-To offer credit/noncredit courses which meet community needs. - 6.
-To offer developmental programs to improve basic skills. - 7.
-To offer personalized counseling and support services. - 8.
-To promote the civic and cultural activities and provide for the avocational needs of enrolled students. - 9.
-To promote the civic and cultural activities of the community and provide for the avocational needs of the service community. - 10.
-To provide a positive and constructive experience for new students enhancing their educational growth, aspirations, and abilities to continue their education at this institution and beyond.
+- To provide an access to quality higher education opportunity for all individuals regardless of age, sex, race, or ancestry; economic, cultural or physical condition or previous educational attainment, within the provisions of law and resources available. - To provide programs of study for students who wish to transfer to other institutions to pursue a baccalaureate degree. - To provide career and technical programs and curricula leading to immediate employment and to offer programs for students who wish to upgrade their skills for current or future employment. - To offer programs in general education and facilitate access to baccalaureate and masters programs. - To offer credit/noncredit courses which meet community needs. - To offer developmental programs to improve basic skills. - To offer academic and career counseling and support services. - To promote civic and cultural activities and provide for the avocational needs of students and the service community. - To provide a positive and constructive experience for new students enhancing their educational growth, aspirations, and abilities to continue their education at this institution and beyond.